We want to trust our medical providers. We all respect doctors. We place our lives and health in their hands, often without hesitation or thought.

 - Local doctors rarely testify against other local doctors.

-- It is important to find a highly qualified and objective medical expert, not paid hired guns that will say what they are paid to say.
+- It is essential to find a highly qualified and objective medical expert, not paid hired guns, that will say what they are paid to say.

-- Most injured patients do not have the wherewithal to accomplish these things on their own.
+- Most injured patients do not have the money to accomplish these things independently.

 In short, seek experienced legal counsel to review your claims.
 If the claim appears to have merit, the attorney will have an expert review the medical records.
 A good expert will tell the attorney whether or not the claim should be pursued.

-Unfortunately for many patients, by virtue of their experience and objectivity, the expert(s) will frequently suggest that the case has no merit and should not be pursued.
-On the other hand, when they do say there is a claim, the case is ready to go forward including litigation.
+Unfortunately for many patients, by their experience and objectivity, the expert(s) will frequently suggest that the case has no merit and should not be pursued.
+On the other hand, when they say there is a claim, the point is ready to go forward, including litigation.

 Contact an Experienced Medical Malpractice Attorney

-Perhaps more than any other type of claim, it is extremely important to contact a medical malpractice attorney as soon as medical negligence is suspected.
+Perhaps more than any other type of claim, it is essential to contact a medical malpractice attorney as soon as medical negligence is suspected.

-Medical malpractice claims are extremely complex.
-They can take months to fully evaluate due to the necessity of a medical expert evaluation prior to proceeding with a claim.
+Medical malpractice claims are highly complex.
+They can take months to fully evaluate due to the necessity of a medical expert evaluation before proceeding with a lawsuit.

-In light of the deadlines, particularly in claims against governmental medical providers where the first critical deadlines runs in only 90 days, delay can be extremely detrimental to your rights.
-In fact, missing a deadline will bar your claim completely.
+In light of the deadlines, particularly in claims against governmental medical providers where the first critical deadlines run in only 90 days, delay can be highly detrimental to your rights.
+Missing a deadline will bar your claim altogetherNine.